-TL-0012 — Impact of Substrate Roughness and Coating Thickness on Fluid Applied Air Barrier Performance Technical Letter
+TL-0012 — Impact of Substrate Roughness and Coating Thickness on Fluid Applied Air Barrier Performance Technical Letter (US Version)

 To achieve desired air barrier performance, the coating thickness of a fluid applied membrane must be continuous.
 Continuous membrane coverage requires that the coating thickness be sufficient to cover the high and low points of the substrate.
 Lack of continuity in the membrane results in voids that reduce overall system performance.